wavemotion-dave/SpeccySE/readme.md

 Known Issues :
 -----------------------
 * Not all Dandanator compilation games run properly - support is preliminary (but good enough for the few games that really need it).
-* Gluf, Plyuk, Ringo and Old Tower (among a few others) utilize graphics handling that requires pinpoint accuracy in emulation timing and will not look correct.
+* Gandalf DLX does not run correctly.
+Timing is tight on that game and the accuracy of Speccy-SE is not up to the task.
 * TRD disk files are not supported yet.
 Most games have TAP or Dandanator alternatives - but not all.

 Why? :